phthom/icpdiscovery/1-Installation.md

 ### Task 6: SSH Keys setup

-We are going to generate new ssh keys:
+We are going to generate new ssh keys to be used normally inside the cluster:

 ```
 cd /opt/icp